starlingx/root/build-tools/stx/patch/README.md

     <semantics></semantics>
     <!--
         Pre and Post install hook scripts that are executed before/after patch installation.
         Leave if blank if no scripts are required.
+Both fields require full path to the files.
     -->
     <pre_install>scripts/pre-install.sh</pre_install>
     <post_install>scripts/post-install.sh</post_install>